Thrakbad/Thrakbad.github.io/README.md

 # Icarus Launcher

+**New Functions added: wallpaper and import of log entries.
+Make sure to check out the appropriate sections "Wallpaper" and "Importing log entries".**

 This is a description for my app "Icarus Launcher", which can be found in the [Google Play Store](https://play.google.com/store/apps/details?id=at.thrakbad.icaruslauncher) or as an [APK download](https://goo.gl/LXag8Q).
 It should work for Android devices with Android API level 4.0.3 or higher.

 ![Screenshot of the launcher](launcher.jpg)